Skip to content

 End-to-end workflow examples for common integration patterns.

-Four patterns that cover the core data flows: webhook ingestion with AI, external service sync, scheduled MCP tool access, and outbound sync.
+Five patterns that cover the core data flows: webhook ingestion with AI, external service sync, scheduled MCP tool access, transcript sync, and outbound sync.
 Each recipe is a complete workflow you can build in the Lightfield builder.

 Pattern: Webhook in → AI interprets → record writes